 Get your adrenaline racing at Cairns Kart Hire

 Offering go-karting, laser tag and escape rooms, Cairns Kart Hire is an exciting and adventurous day out for kids aged 11 or older.
+This is one of those aadrenalineinducing kid friendly activities in Cairns.
 Race your family go-karting as you complete a minefield of hairpin turns, uphill climbs and cambered corners, test your teamwork skills across two maze levels of laser tag and try to solve the puzzle and escape the room in time.

 Cooldown at Sugarworld Adventure Park & Mini Golf

 Sugarworld is one of the best Cairns attractions for families!
 Promising endless hours of fun, Sugarworld has swimming pools, a 9-hole mini-golf course, interactive aquatic play area and an unmissable range of super slides!
 During Queensland state school terms these Cairns activities for kids are only open on weekends though, so make sure you plan your trips accordingly.

 Let loose at Aqua Park